 In order to correctly texture surfaces, it is important to detect and remove parts of image projections containing texture for occluding surfaces.
-For instance, in Figure 9(a), an image used to texture the orange target surface also contains part of a gray occluding surface.
-We remove this incorrect texture by recursively performing ray-polygon intersection tests between the camera location and every surface in our model except the target surface.16 If using planar approximations for regions, as explained in Section 2.2, the k-d tree is used instead.
-These intersection tests are performed at the corners of a grid overlaid upon the target surface.
-Where all four corners of a grid section are occluded, texture is removed.
-Where one or more corners are occluded, the grid is subdivided into four, and the process repeats.
-Occlusion checking works entirely with geometry, so by ensuring
+For instance, in Figure 8(a), an image used to texture the orange target surface also contains part of a gray occluding surface.
+We remove this incorrect texture by performing ray-polygon intersection tests between the camera location and every surface in our model except the target surface.
+If using planar approximations for regions, as explained in Section 2.2, the k-d tree is used instead.
+These intersection tests are performed repeatedly in a recursive grid, until all occlusions are detected and corresponding occluded texture is removed.
+Occlusion checking works entirely with geometry, so by ensuring that images match geometry using 5.1's alignment procedure, texture belonging to other surfaces is accurately removed, as seen in Figure 8(b) vs. 8(c).